you will understand when you get older

 I am growing into the target demographic for NYT Cooking.
 These are windows into other people’s lives!
 You learn how someone else treats these ingredients!
 They use methods you haven’t heard of before!

 There’s a joy in merging practice and theory. 知行合一.
 When we were whisking the dumpling filling, C tells me that sesame oil increases the perceived moisture of the product.
 The fat retains moisture in meat and adds an oily, rich texture that creates the sensation of tenderness.
 Later, I watch C slide the salmon into the oven’s top rack.
 The salmon comes out with a brown and crisp top.
 He says this is broiling.
-That night, I watch a Youtube video on making pan-fried buns.
+After dinner, I watch a Youtube video on making pan-fried buns.
 After making the filling and the dough from scratch, she adds enough oil to coat the bottom of the pan before setting down the buns and replacing the lid.
 Ah, of course, that’s why the buns’ bottoms are brown and the heads soft.
 The world reveals itself to me.

 I remember the cultural classes in elementary school.
 Everyone sits around a table cutting paper snowflakes or wrapping dumplings.
 Arguably, all of Chinese class was cultural education.
 We memorized poems and 文学常识 (“common sense for literature”) and spent little time on grammar and systematically learning new words.